Visa Letter of Invitation

-- Please allow one week to receive the visa letter of invite.
+- Please allow one week to receive the visa letter of invitation.

-- Complete one request for each person requiring a Visa Invitation letter.
+- Complete one request for each person requiring a letter of invitation.

-- Obtaining a letter does not guarantee that you will be approved for a visa.
+- Obtaining a letter does not guarantee visa approval.
 The letter is merely supplementary information that explains a visa applicant’s intended purpose to travel.
 U.S. Embassy officers look at the totality of an applicant’s personal situation in determining visa eligibility.

-- If you are unable to obtain a visa, we will issue a full refund without charging the cancellation fee.
+- If you are unable to obtain a visa, we will issue a full refund, less 10% processing fee.

-For questions regarding an invitation letter, contact: Annie Kassel at firstname.lastname@example.org.
+For questions regarding an invitation letter, contact: Jessica Gunderson at email@example.com.

 Are You Prepared for Travel to The United States?